Facilities and rules

 You may wish to look at our 'getting started' guide.

 Due to the COVID-19 pandemic, departmental printers & photocopiers will be out of use for the forseeable future.

 Language programme for engineers

 Optional courses are offered in Chinese, French, German, Japanese and Spanish at beginners’, intermediate and advanced levels.
 Courses may be taken for examination credit in the second, third and fourth year.
-Visit the Language Unit website for further information.
+Visit the CLIC website for further information.

-The Language Unit (LU) is situated in the South Wing, Baker First Floor, where multi-media facilities for self-study are available not only for the languages taught here but in other languages too.
+The Centre for Languages and Inter-Communication (CLIC) is situated in the South Wing, Baker First Floor, where multi-media facilities for self-study are available not only for the languages taught here but in other languages too.